rraajjeevv/ASPNetMVCMySQLIdentity/README.md

             modelBuilder.Entity<IdentityRole>().Property(r => r.Name).HasMaxLength(128);
         }
    This is to reduce the size of column 'Name' in the table 'aspnetusers' and 'aspnetroles' to '128'.
+Else you will get the error 'Specified key was too long; max key length is 767 bytes'
 4. Rebuild the solution
 5. Open Package Manager Console and type 'Add-Migration Initial' and then 'Update-Databse -Verbose'